 The defendant’s team in your personal injury suit also has access to Google and social media, including:

-Let’s say you had a slip and fall accident in a store which severely fractured your hip.
+Let’s say you had a slip and fall accident in a store that severely fractured your hip.
 You file a lawsuit for monetary compensation.

 Months pass, and you go on a cruise.
 You post pictures of yourself dancing up a storm on your Cancun vacation.